OML-NPA/EasyML.jl/README.md

 ### Quick guide

-EasyML is easy enough to figure it out by yourself!
+EasyML is easy enough to figure out by yourself!
 Just run the following lines.
-These are all the functions you will probably ever need.

 #### Adding the package
 ```julia